Jumpscale/Docs/MultiNode/GridPortal/Errors.md

 ## Error Condition Objects
+An overview of ECOs reported anywhere in the grid is shown in the ECOs page (http:localhost:82/grid/ecos)

 Shows errors that occurred on all nodes of the grid.
 This is particularly useful in hunting down any misbehavior that takes place.